 Wills & Trusts 2025 Report Key Take Aways

-Alright, y'all, Shannon Ligon from PrettySMART Law here, and I've been digging into this Trust & Will 2025 Estate Planning Report.
-Let's break down the key findings, real talk.
+Alright, y'all, it’s Attorney Shannon Ligon from PrettySMART Law & PrettySMART LLC here, and I've been digging into this Trust & Will 2025 Estate Planning Report.
+Let's break down the key findings...

-First off, let's get the big picture: This report's saying estate planning ain't just for rich folks anymore.
+First off, let's get the big picture: This report's saying estate planning isn’t just for rich folks anymore, and it’s not.
 It's becoming a "must-do" for everyone, especially with how life's changing.

 Here's what caught my eye, in my lawyer-meets-your-best-friend lingo: